-The fact that the methodology filters the market noise and improves trading performance may sound good on paper, but how does this really work in practice?
-To find out, we will go through some of the most popular Heiken Ashi trading strategies and analyze real examples to help you understand how to apply it for your own benefit:
+The way this methodology filters the market noise and improves trading performance may sound good on paper, but how does this really work in practice?
+To find out, we will go through some of the most popular Heiken Ashi trading strategies and analyze real examples to help you understand how to apply them for your own benefit:

 Identify A Strong Downside Or Upside Movement